The Star Product in Interacting Quantum Field Theory: Interaction and M ller operators

-Now we are ready to come back to the problem of comparing $\startr$ with $\starbint$.
-The reason for $\starbint$ to be a better choice is related to locality and the adiabatic limit.
+Now we are ready to consider the relative merits of the interacting product $\starbint$ and the naive product, $\startr$, defined by eq.~\eqref{naive}.
+The advantage of $\starbint$ is related to locality and the adiabatic limit.
 Ultimately the interacting star product will be used to construct local nets of algebras.
-It was shown in \cite{BF0,Fredenhagen2015} (in a slightly different setting) that if we use $\starbint$ to construct local algebras assigned to bounded causally convex regions $\Ocal\subset M$, then perturbing the interaction by a compactly supported functional, supported outside $\Ocal$ changes the local algebra of $\Ocal$ only by an inner automorphism.
-This means that the abstract net of algebras depends only locally on the interaction.
-We can therefore first introduce a cutoff for the interaction and then remove it using the algebraic adiabatic limit construction \cite{BF0,r21796}.
-Such construction would not be possible for $\startr$ or any naive product defined from the classical M{\o}ller operator by eq.~\eqref{naive}.
+Consider some bounded causally convex region $\Ocal\subset M$ and the M{\o}ller operator restricted to functionals supported in $\Ocal$.
+Using a local (rather than regular) interaction, it was shown in \cite{BF0,Fredenhagen2015} (in a slightly different setting) that perturbing the interaction by a compactly supported functional, supported outside $\Ocal$ only changes the restriction of the M{\o}ller operator by an inner automorphism.
+This means that for $F$ and $G$ supported in $\Ocal$, $F\startr G$ (and $F\starHint G$) only depend on the interaction in $\Ocal$.
+In other words, the net of algebras depends only locally on the interaction.
+We can therefore first introduce an infrared cutoff for the interaction and then remove it using the algebraic adiabatic limit construction \cite{BF0,r21796}.
+(Similarly, the retarded and advanced M{\o}ller operators are related by inner automorphisms, so they define exactly the same interacting products.)

-Another problem with the naive construction is this.
-The interacting product can be constructed equivalently in different identifications using the appropriate versions of the quantum M{\o}ller operator.
-For example, $\starHint$ and $\starbint$ are equivalent through $\TT_H$.
-The naive interacting products, constructed with the classical M{\o}ller operator are not equivalent in this natural way.
+The naive products defined from the classical M{\o}ller operator by eq.~\eqref{naive} do not share this property.
+To first order in $\la$,